RayHightower/RayHightower.com/_posts/2022-05-23-showbiz-advertising-real-estate.markdown

 Matt has a wonderful way of facing challenges head-on and turning them into opportunities.
 For example:

 * Early in his career, he bought empty land in a vacation community near New York City.
-When he decided to build a house on the land, he leveraged his personal and professional network to learn about construction, boating, and remote property management.
+Only one problem: He didn't know how to build a house on the land.
+So he leveraged his personal and professional network to learn about construction, boating, real estate development, and remote property management.

 * Matt house-hacked a duplex in Brooklyn, NY.
 Through that process, he learned about air rights, fried chicken restaurants, mosquito breeding, and zoning ordinances.